 RRMP provides humanitarian assistance in four sectors: non-food items (NFIs), health, education, and water, sanitation and hygiene (WASH).
 The sector(s) addressed in any particular response depend on vulnerability scores generated during a multi-sectoral assessment (MSA).
 MSAs are carried out by RRMP implementing partners as soon as the Comité de Pilotage (CP) decides that an emergency meets RRMPs mandate.
 Each of the four provinces in which RRMP intervenes has a CP that meets weekly to discuss any alerts received since the last meeting.

 This evaluation will address the following question:

-What is the effect of humanitarian assistance (specifically the provision of non-food items and health care) provided to recently displaced people on health, well-being, and social cohesion and cooperation?
+What is the effect of humanitarian assistance (specifically the provision of vouchers for NFIs provided to recently displaced or returned persons, and vulnerable host families, on health and well-being?

 This award has been granted to Catholic University of Bukavu.